Can't Get Out of Bed? This Is Anxiety, Not Laziness

 You're not lazy.
 You're not weak.
 You're overwhelmed.

-Friends say "just get up," but they don't understand that your bed has become the only place that feels remotely safe from the tsunami of anxiety waiting outside your bedroom door.
-You're not choosing this.
-You're trapped by it.
+Friends say “just get up,” but they don’t understand that your bed has become the only place that feels remotely safe from the tsunami of anxiety waiting outside your bedroom door.
+You’re not choosing this.
+You’re trapped by it.
+Sometimes, a trusted friend or family members can encourage and support you, even when it feels impossible to move.
+Having family who understand and encourage you can make a real difference, providing support and helping you feel less alone during these times.

 When anxiety reaches a certain level, your nervous system literally freezes.
-It's not a character flaw - it's a biological response called tonic immobility.
-Your brain perceives threat but sees no escape, so it shuts down movement to protect you.
+It’s not a character flaw - it’s a biological response called tonic immobility.
+Your brain perceives threat but sees no escape, so it

 What you’re experiencing has a name: anxiety paralysis.
 This is why: